 A pattern of wet leaves on the Swamp Rabbit Trail.

-A fall view down the Swamp Rabbit Trail near Travelers Rest.
+A trip down the Swamp Rabbit Trail as the leaves are falling.

 Some of the trees along the Sliding Rock Creek trail.

 The Sliding Rock Creek greenway trail with a thin carpet of leaves.

 These fall flowers are in full bloom along the Swamp Rabbit Trail below the Greenville First Baptist Church.